Blog

 While these responsibilities are straightforward on paper, executing them effectively can be a challenge.
 Boards often struggle because of a lack of expertise, poor communication, or disagreements among members.
 That’s why understanding common pitfalls is essential.

-Top 7 Mistakes Condo Boards Make (And How to Avoid Them)
+The 7 Most Common Condo Board Mistakes (And How to Avoid Them)

 1. Poor Financial Management